An electrical injury occurs when a current passes through the body, interfering with the function of an internal organ or sometimes burning tissue.

 High-voltage and low-voltage lines are difficult to distinguish, especially outdoors.
 Shutting off current to high-voltage lines is done by the local power company.
 Many well-meaning rescuers have been injured by electricity when trying to free a person.

-Young children who bite or suck on extension cords should be referred to a children's orthodontist, an oral surgeon, or a surgeon who is experienced in the care of these injuries.
+Young children who bite or suck on electrical cords should be referred to a children's orthodontist, an oral surgeon, or a surgeon who is experienced in the care of these injuries.